-&lt;sup>17 Pursuant to the Plan, the administrative expense ad valorem taxes will be paid when due under otherwise applicable state law.
+&lt;sup>24 Pursuant to the Plan, the administrative expense ad valorem taxes will be paid when due under otherwise applicable state law.

 (5) DIP Loan-1 and DIP Loan-2.
 The Debtor owes \$290,000 plus interest on DIP Loan-1 and as of the filing of this Disclosure Statement \$240,000 plus interest on DIP Loan-2.
-Liability on DIP Loan-2 will continue to increase as funds are drawn from that facility and may increase to as much as \$1,450,000 in principal.
+Liability on DIP Loan-2 will continue to increase as funds are drawn from that facility and have increased to the maximum amount of \$1,450,000 in principal.

 (6) Assumed Executory Contract and Unexpired Lease Cure Amounts.
-The Debtor estimates that Assumed Executory Contract and Unexpired Lease Cure Amounts shall total \$5,000 as of the Effective Date.
+The Debtor estimates that Assumed Executory Contract and Unexpired Lease Cure Amounts shall total \$6,250 as of the Effective Date.